vighneshtamse/DataEnthu/content/post/Quick-Tutorial-on-Support-Vector-Machines.md

 #### Isn't it powerful and intuitive!

 In this section we have tried to understand and implement how SVM works for both linear and non-linear data.
-Try implementing it with different set of data points.</br>
+Try implementing it with different set of data points.

 Hope you understood and liked this post.
 If you have any suggestions or any feedback please do reach out to me.
-I'll be happy to hear from you.</br>
+I'll be happy to hear from you.

 Will see you in the next post.
 Till then take care, stay stafe and stay helathy!